rxue/learning-dirary/books/jvm/java/se/effective-java/3ed/README.md

 None of the above are possible in *lambda*

-## Item 46: Prefer side-effect-free functions in streams (20230128)
+## Item 46: Prefer side-effect-free functions in streams (20230128, 20240628)
+`forEach` is among the least powerful of the *terminal operations* and the least stream-friendly

+> The `forEach` operation should be used only to report the result of a *stream* computation, not to perform the computation.

 ## Item 47: Prefer `Collection` to `Stream` as a return type

  `Stream` <-> `Iterable`